jonasbn/perl-date-holidays/README.md

         day   => 25
     );

-    # Inquire and get a set of local namenames for national holiday in a given country
+    # Inquire and get a set of local names for national holiday in a given country
     my $hashref = $dh->holidays(
         year => 2004
     );